BabakHemmatian/Marijuana_Legalization_Corpus_Study/README.md

 ## The Dataset
-Our [public google drive](https://drive.google.com/drive/u/0/folders/17PjV5gPub15kSaHpw9JVP1SNpj1k3vK-) contains a database file, 'reddit_marijuana_legalization.db' in the Dataset folder, which has the most up-to-date dataset and information used by the model.
+Our [google drive](https://drive.google.com/drive/u/0/folders/17PjV5gPub15kSaHpw9JVP1SNpj1k3vK-) contains a database file, 'reddit_comments_database.db' in the Dataset folder, which has the most up-to-date dataset and information used by the model.
+To gain access, please request it and briefly explain your use case.
+One of the team members will get in touch to grant access.
 Each row corresponds to one comment, of which there are 3059959.
 The schema of the database is as follows:
 - Comments table:
     - original_comm (Text) : The original comments for the data set, which were extracted and parsed from pushshift's dataset of all Reddit comments [here](https://files.pushshift.io/reddit/comments/).
 Our data is a subset of theirs in terms of both breadth and depth.
     - original_indices (Integer): It is the index for that comment in the context of the particular month's pushshift data dump.